Derrick Bell: Development of Critical Race Theory

-CRT has also led to the study of microaggressions, paradigmatic kinship, the historical origins and shifting paradigmatic vision of CRT, and how in-depth legal studies show law serves the interests of the powerful groups in society.
+CRT led to creation of the ideas of microaggressions, paradigmatic kinship, the historical origins and shifting paradigmatic vision of CRT, and, according to it, how in-depth legal studies show law serve the interests of the powerful groups in society.
 Microaggressions are subtle insults (verbal, nonverbal, and/or visual) directed toward people of color, often automatically or unconsciously.

-For instance, in The Constitutional Contradiction, Bell argued that the framers of the Constitution chose the rewards of property over justice.
+As an example, in The Constitutional Contradiction, Bell argued that the framers of the Constitution chose the rewards of property over justice.
 With regard to the interest convergence, he maintains that "whites will promote racial advances for blacks only when they also promote white self-interest."
 Finally, in The Price of Racial Remedies, Bell argues that whites will not support civil rights policies that may threaten white social status.
 Similar themes can be found in another well-known piece entitled, "Who's Afraid of Critical Race Theory?" from 1995.

 His 2002 book, Ethical Ambition, encourages a life of ethical behavior, including "a good job well done, giving credit to others, standing up for what you believe in, voluntarily returning lost valuables, choosing what feels right over what might feel good right now".